ProAI/laravel-super-migrations/README.md

 [![Latest Stable Version](https://poser.pugx.org/proai/laravel-pro-migrations/v/stable)](https://packagist.org/packages/proailaravel-pro-migrations) [![Total Downloads](https://poser.pugx.org/proai/laravel-pro-migrations/downloads)](https://packagist.org/packages/proai/laravel-pro-migrations) [![Latest Unstable Version](https://poser.pugx.org/proai/laravel-pro-migrations/v/unstable)](https://packagist.org/packages/proai/laravel-pro-migrations) [![License](https://poser.pugx.org/proai/laravel-pro-migrations/license)](https://packagist.org/packages/proai/laravel-pro-migrations)

 This is an extension for the Laravel migrations.
-It is useful if you have a big database that results in a lot of migration files.
-This package helps you to bundle migrations and to get a good overview over all migrations for a table.
-In conclusion it gives you a better overview over your migrations.
+It is useful when you have a big database that results in a lot of migration files.
+This package will help you to reduce the number of migration files and furthermore it will give you a better structure with which you will have all schema updates for a table in one file.

 ## Installation